salvador-dali/unnamed/docs/2_running.md

  - return status codes properly
  - no trailing slashes, it looks like majority of the people do not use them

+Some of the routes requires you to upload an image ( *update information about yourself*, *create a purchase*, etc).
+The decision of how to do this is the following.

+A person in the beginning uploads an image using a separate endpoint ( *image/purchase*, *image/avatar*, etc).
+These endpoints make all the necessary checks and image manipulations and return a name of the resulting image.
+A client should remember this name and pass it together with all other data in create purchase/avatar endpoint.

+This achieves a faster speed for creating of the element because while the image is uploading a person can work on writing other information.